 How to Recreate the Red Lobster Fresh Roasted Brussel Sprouts

-When you pour the butter from the pan to the heat proof dish, you will notice some solids at the bottom of the pot.
+When you pour the butter from the pan to the heatproof dish, you will notice some solids at the bottom of the pot.
 Try to pour only the liquid part leaving as many solids as you can.
-This is the sauce your will pour over your final Brussel sprouts.
+You can pour it through a strainer to remove the solids.
+This is the sauce you will pour over your final Brussel sprouts.